learn-co-students/kwk-l1-first-ide-lab-kwk-students-l1-seattle-072318/README.md

   # Your First IDE Lab

   Now that you've learned about the Learn IDE, it's time to solve your first lab.
-Watch the video below to see how to solve this lab.
+Watch the video below to sehttps://learn.co/tracks/kwk-student-lessons-l1/navigating-the-command-line/using-learn/kwk-l1-first-ide-lab#e how to solve this lab.

   <iframe width="560" height="315"
   src="https://www.youtube.com/embed/T7PVTSkleAk" frameborder="0"